jbanday808/Terraform-Full-Course-Aws/lessons/day10/readme.md

 ## 🚀 Next Steps

-Proceed to **Day 11** to learn about Terraform's built-in functions and how to use them effectively in your configurations.
+Continue to **Day 11** to learn about Terraform's built-in functions and how to use them effectively in your configurations.

 ---